Shih Tzu Anal Glands: What You Need to Know

 Have you ever heard of an opossum-playing possum?
 This is when they lie very still, trying to appear dead.
 As they do this, the anal glands secrete foul-smelling liquid scaring away predators.
 In addition to scent glands in dogs, some experts argue that the excretion acts as a lubricant that helps a dog pass a hard stool.

 When everything is fine, the glands are expressed through a duct that connects the gland to the outside of the body each time a dog has a bowel movement.
-When everything works the way it should, you never notice any problems, but when these sacs do not empty as they should, they can become impacted and make bowel movements difficult and possibly painful.
+When everything works the way it should, you never notice any problems.
+Firm, normal stools create pressure on the sacs, which in turn causes them to empty.
+The anal glands may not empty properly when a dog passes small, soft, loose, or soft stool.

 The good news is that many Shih Tzu dogs have no issues with their anal glands.
 But in some dogs, these anal glands become full, impacted, infected, and can even abscess,